Support vector comparison machines: Related work

 \changed{Ranking data sets are often described not in terms of labeled pairs of inputs $(\mathbf x_i, \mathbf x_i', y_i)$ but instead single inputs $\mathbf x_i$ with ordinal labels $y_i\in\{1,\dots,k\}$, where $k$ is the number of integral output values.
 Support Vector Ordinal Regression \citep{ordinal} has a large-margin learning formulation specifically designed for these data.
 Another approach is to first convert the inputs to a database of labeled pairs, and then learn a ranking model such as the SVMcompare model we propose in this paper. \citet{sv-survival} observed that directly using a regression model gives better performance than ranking models for survival data.
-However, in this paper we limit ourselves to ranking models and focus on answering the question, ``how can we train a model using the equality $y_i=0$ pairs when they are present?''}
+However, in this paper we limit our study to models for labeled pairs of inputs, and we focus on answering the question, ``how can we adapt the Support Vector Machine to exploit the structure of the equality $y_i=0$ pairs when they are present?''}